gicentre/elm-vega/docs/walkthrough/README.md

 let
     sel =
         selection
-            << select "picked" Interval [ seEncodings [ ChX ] ]
+            << select "picked" Interval [ seEncodings [ chX ] ]
 in
-toVegaLite <| sel [] :: scatterProps
+toVegaLite (sel [] :: scatterProps)
 ```

-Notice here that to project the selection we parameterise `Interval` not with a field name as we have done previously but with a channel encoding using the function `seEncodings` (here parameterised with the X-position channel `ChX`).
+Notice here that to project the selection we parameterise `Interval` not with a field name as we have done previously but with a channel encoding using the function `seEncodings` (here parameterised with the X-position channel function `chX`).

 If we further _bind_ that selection to the _scale_ transformation of X-position, we have created the ability to pan and zoom the view as the scaling is determined interactively depending on the extent and position of the interval selection: